Nutritional Sciences Dietetic Internship

 - Three letters of recommendation (include academic advisor, professor and professional).

-- Unofficial UM transcript.
-Official transcripts for all other Universities/coursework.
+- Unofficial UM transcript (if still a student).
+Official transcripts for all other

 Place all materials in one sealed envelope and submit to the department administrator.